rollyourown-xyz/ryo-wellknown/README.md

 # Roll Your Own Well-known URI Server

-Deploy a well-known URI server using Ansible, Packer and Terraform.
+This is a [rollyourown module](https://rollyourown/rollyourown/project_modules/) to deploy a [well-known URI](https://en.wikipedia.org/wiki/Well-known_URI) server using Ansible, Packer and Terraform.

 ## Module Summary